-It isn't possible to try every combination of guests and seats, because there are so many.
+When assigning guests by proximity, it isn't possible to try every combination of guests and seats, because there are so many.
 Even just 25 guests can be assigned to 25 seats in a staggering 15,511,210,043,330,985,984,000,000 different ways.
 So we have to find an efficient way to search though the possible assignments to find a good one in a reasonable time.
 PerfectTablePlan does this using a 'genetic algorithm'.

 A genetic algorithm works by my mimicking the Darwinian process of natural selection over successive generations: